codeequity/codeEquity/docs/ceManual.md

 The handler treats assignments differently depending on if the issue is a PEQ issue, or not.
-At this point in time, we can tell from the information in the notification that *Blast 1* is a PEQ issue, but CE Server won't be aware of it until the second item `issue:labeled` in the queue is processed.
+At this point in time, we can tell from the information in the notification that *Blast 1* is a PEQ issue, but CE Server won't have pushed this information up to the AWS backend until the second item `issue:labeled` in the queue is processed.

 The  `issue:assigned` job is popped off `ceJobs`, and sent to the issue handler.
 During processing, the handler notices that dependencies are incorrect, and requests the job be demoted